imzbf/md-editor-v3/public/api-en-US.md

 - **type**: `string`
 - **default**: `'md-editor-v-\d'`

   Deprecated.
-Starting from version 5.x, id replacement is used.
+Starting from version 5.x, Replace with `id`.

   Unique identifier of the editor, use the default prefix and `useId` for concatenation. ~~When using server-side rendering, make sure to set this attribute to a constant value.~~，Starting from version 5.0, there is no such limitation.